 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Spreadtrum Communications beat expectations on revenues and missed estimates on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Spreadtrum Communications beat expectations on revenues and missed estimates on earnings per share.

-Compared to the prior-year quarter, revenue grew slightly and GAAP earnings per share shrank significantly.
+Compared to the prior-year quarter, revenue grew.
+GAAP earnings per share dropped significantly.

-Spreadtrum Communications reported revenue of $187.9 million.
-The five analysts polled by S&P Capital IQ wanted to see revenue of $183.4 million on the same basis.
-GAAP reported sales were 1.7% higher than the prior-year quarter's $184.8 million.
+Spreadtrum Communications reported revenue of $203.1 million.
+The seven analysts polled by S&P Capital IQ foresaw sales of $196.9 million on the same basis.
+GAAP reported sales were 5.7% higher than the prior-year quarter's $192.2 million.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.